aungmyopaing890/aungmyopaing890/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on Flutter point of sale project
+- 🔭 I’m currently working on a porject about Gold ecommerce Shop and Medical Project In Company

-- 🌱 I’m currently learning **Flutter, Android Native(java)**
+- 🌱 I’m currently learning **Flutter and IOS Swift**

-- 💬 Talk to me about Flutter,Android native(java) and Laravel
+- 💬 Talk to me about Flutter,Swift and Laravel
 - 💼 I learnt laravel and php for over two year.
 Now I am trying to be expect in Flutter and mobile development.
 Programming is just a challenge for me.

 - ⚡ Fun fact **I think I'm funny**